cconover/author-customization/author-customization/readme.txt

 The post author's display name and biographical info are copied from their user profile.

 = Can I turn on per-post author info down the line? = Yes.
 The plugin saves author info to each post you edit whether or not you've enabled displaying author data from the post metadata.
+If you decide later that you want per-post author information to be displayed, any post you've created or edited since installing the plugin will already be set up to do this.

 = Can I assign multiple authors to a post? =
 Not yet, but that's in the works.
 I plan to add support for this in a future update.